kittynXR/vpn_generator/README.md

+# [this is basically pointless when tailscale exists]

 # WireGuard VPN on AWS using Terraform

 This Terraform script automates the setup of a WireGuard VPN server on AWS.
 It creates all necessary AWS resources and configures WireGuard, allowing for easy deployment and management of a personal VPN.